M115 howitzer

-The M115 203 mm howitzer, also known as the M115 8-inch howitzer, and originally the M1 8-inch howitzer was a towed heavy howitzer developed by the United States Army and used during World War II, the Korean War, and the Vietnam War.
+The 203 mm howitzer M115, also known as the 8-inch howitzer M115, and originally the 8-inch howitzer M1 was a towed heavy howitzer developed by the United States Army and used during World War II, the Korean War, and the Vietnam War.

 Post-WWII it was also adopted by a number of other nations in Europe, the Middle East, and Asia.

-History
+Development

 During World War I, licensed production of the British 8-inch howitzer Mark VI was undertaken by the Midvale Steel and Ordnance Company, located in the Nicetown neighborhood of Philadelphia, Pennsylvania.
 Both American and British-manufactured weapons were used by the American Expeditionary Force in France.
 In 1940, the United States still had 475 Mark VII and Mark VIII 1/2 howitzers in storage, but there are no reports of the Mark VI or other marks being used during World War II.

 The original design of the M1 8-inch howitzer started in 1919, and resulted in the M1920 howitzer, but the program lapsed until resurrected in 1927.
 The T2 and T3 howitzers were prototypes of a partner piece for a new 155 mm gun.
 The first publicity photographs of the M1-type 8-inch howitzer on its redesigned carriage appeared in 1931, but development was slowed by the Great Depression.
 The T3 was standardized as the 8-inch howitzer M1 in 1940.

+Design

 Like the British 8-inch howitzer of the First World War (and most other large artillery), the M1 uses a Welin screw for its breech.
 The carriage was the same as used for the US 155 mm gun and was also adopted by the British for their BL 7.2-inch howitzer.
 It consists of a split trail with equilibrator assemblies, elevating and traversing mechanisms, a two-axle bogie with eight tires, and a single-axle, single-wheel limber for towing.
 Four spades, carried on the trails, were used to emplace the weapon.

+Service history

 The M1 saw U.S. service in World War II, the Korean War, and the Vietnam War.
-During World War II, the M1 was towed by the Mack NO 7½ 6×6 truck or the M4 tractor.
+During World War II, the M1 was towed by the Mack NO 7½ 6×6 Truck or the M4 High Speed Tractor.
 59 battalions were raised during the war, of which 39 saw combat service in Northwest Europe or Italy and three in the Pacific.

 In the late 1950s, it was adopted in small numbers by several NATO armies, to fire the W33 (M422/M422A1 shell) and later the W79 nuclear artillery shell, under the NATO nuclear sharing concept, a role which ended when the smallest types of tactical nuclear weapons were removed from service and eliminated.
 It was also adopted as a field weapon by a number of nations in Europe, the Middle East, and Asia and saw service in the Second Taiwan Strait Crisis and the Croatian War of Independence.
 In 1962, the M1 was redesignated the M115 howitzer.